 - Using a hormonal birth control method

-Since there are risks linked to pregnancy, women should get counseling before considering pregnancy.
+Since there are risks linked to pregnancy, get counseling before considering pregnancy.

 When should I call my child's healthcare provider?

-Call your child's healthcare provider if your child has symptoms of a deep vein thrombosis, or clots anywhere in the body.
+Call your child's healthcare provider if your child has symptoms of a deep vein thrombosis, chest pain, shortness of breath, or clots anywhere in the body.